-Although it’s nearly impossible to overeat celery, lettuce, broccoli, and asparagus…it’s quite possible to overeat fruit.
+Although it’s nearly impossible to overeat celery, lettuce, broccoli, and asparagus…but it is possible to overeat fruit.
 So eat fruit!
 But eat it in moderation – it should not occupy the biggest portion of your plate at every meal (that should be veggies, even if you don’t like them).

 Here’s the lowdown:

 If you are healthy, happy, and feel confident in your skin, and you eat fruit….keep doing what you’re doing.
 It’s working!
 Victory!

 If you are struggling to lose weight and fruit makes up a big part of your diet, consider scaling it back and eating more fat/protein/vegetables instead.

 If your goal is weight loss: Eat dried fruit rarely, canned fruit even less often, and fruit juice less than that.
 Eat real fruit in moderation.